Pamela Rai: Honors

 Rai was a University of Victoria Athlete of the Year in both 1985 and 1986, and a City of Victoria Athlete of the Year in 1985.
 She has been inducted into the British Columbia Sports Hall of Fame, and the 2005 University of Victoria Vikings Hall of Fame, as the first female athlete inducted.
 She has also been made a member of the Delta Sports Hall of Fame, and the British Columbia Swimming Hall of Fame.
-She is the first Indo-Canadian to win an Olympic medal.
-She became a member of the Canada West Hall of Fame in 2019.
+She is the first woman of Indian ancestry in the world to win an Olympic medal.
+She became a member of the Delta Sports Hall of fame in Canada West Hall of Fame in 2019.
+She has been honoured in the Indo-Canadian community at various events.